williamyang98/16qam_modulator/README.md

 - CRC8 with polynomial 0xD5 calculated on just the payload data
 - Trellis terminator sequence of 0x00

+We transmit in 250B encoded blocks.

+1. Audio data block: 100B raw ==> 212B encoded
+2. Misc data block: 13B raw ==> 38B encoded

+### Atmega328p
 The symbol rate is 87kHz which gives 348kb/s or 43.5kB/s.
 The ADC is being sampled at 17.4kHz which produces 17.4kB/s of raw 8bit audio data.

 With the encoding scheme we are transmitting audio frames at 174Hz:
-1. Audio data block: 100B raw ==> 212B encoded
-2. Misc data block: 13B raw ==> 38B encoded

-250B at 174Hz is 43.5kB/s which matches our symbol rate.
+250B at 174Hz is 43.5kB/s which matches our TX byterate.

-The reason why we are polling the ADC so slowly is because the ISR used for symbol transmit can only go up to 87kHz.
-This results in extreme amounts of aliasing in the sampled audio.
-This could be improved in the future by optimising the ISR or using a faster micro.
+### STM32F401
+The symbol rate is 200kHz which gives 800kb/s or 100kB/s.
+The ADC is being sampled at 40kHz which produces 40kB/s of raw 8bit audio data.

+With the encoding scheme we are transmitting audio frames at 400Hz:
+250B at 400Hz is 100kB/s which matches our TX byterate.

 ## Transmitter circuit
 Uses the 74HC86 XOR as the modulator and a discrete current feedback amplifier for amplification and buffering.